 Another thing you can do is practice doing low manipulation styles.
 Low manipulation styles help you keep your hands out of your hair which in turn reduces the amount of breakage and shedding.
 Some good styles to do are two-strand twists, mini twists, or even something as simple as a bun!

-If you start healthy hair care practices during this stage of your journey, I promise that you’ll be more prepared to take care of your newly natural hair.
+If you start healthy hair care practices during this stage of your journey, you’ll be more prepared to take care of your newly natural hair.

 Your hair will not become curly overnight and it won’t look like someone else’s.
 I remember seeing other women who were transitioning and compared their new growth with mine.
 Unfortunately, it did discourage me and I thought I was doing something wrong to my hair.
 However, that wasn’t true!